citic/botNeumann/BUILD.md

 ### Mac OS X

+Install XCode and its Command Line Tools

+Install `swig` for Python.
+It is required by LLDB

+	$ sudo port install swig-python

+Get, compile and build LLVM, Clang and LLDB:

+	$ cd 3rdparty
+	$ make

 In order to edit the source code and run the executable from Qt Creator, it should be configured.
 The `botNeumann` executable is generated inside a bundle (i.e. `botNeuman.app`) folder.
 When it is run from Qt Creator, the Clang dynamic library is not found.
 Steps to configure:

 1. Open `botNeuman.pro` in Qt Creator.